ducksouplab/mozza/tutorials/Use_mozza_in_local.md

 mkdir -p data/in data/out
 ```

-Make sure you have the files:
+Make sure you have the files (examples of these files can be found in the repo in "data/in".
 ```
 source = "neutral.png" # A neutral face to transform
 def_file = "smile10.dfm" # Deformation file to use